markdgoodrich/Raspistill_scripts/README.md

 sudo apt install apache2 -y
 ```

 The apache directory '/var/www/html' should now be present.

-Any users on the network can type in the IP Address of the Pi into their browsers to see your photographs.
+Any users on the network can type in  * http://[IP Address of the Pi] * into their browsers to see your photographs.